hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation?
 ---|---
 PATIENT_IS_TREATED_IN_HOSPITAL_X | Sample ID -> Hospital information > hospital should be hospital X

+### Disease Ontology ID (DOID)

+For rules about e.g. primary tumor location and type, second primaries and 'other conditions', one or more DOIDs may be implemented.
+For more information, see https://disease-ontology.org/.

 ### Version History and Download Links
  - Upcoming (first release)